 2 Any club entering a team must place its green unreservedly at the disposal of the Association.

 2a All cup matches to be played on neutral greens apart from the Divisional Cup matches.
 Divisional Cup matches up to and including the semi finals, shall be played on a 6 home and 6 away basis.
-In cases where clubs have 2 teams playing on the same night, 2 matches can take place at the same time.
+In cases where clubs have two or more 6 home/6 away teams due to play on the same night, one match should take place on the scheduled day, the second match on the immediately following Wednesday and if required the next on the immediately following Thursday.
+Decisions on which match will play when must be decided based on the following criteria- Highest rated team first followed by the 2nd highest rated team then the 3rd highest.
+In the event of a shared green with two different clubs, the club with the highest league position at the end of the previous season shall be deemed as the highest rated team and shall play first with the other playing on the next day as appropriate.
 Away team players at each Divisional cup match shall start with the jack.
 Home team players at each venue are allowed to practice prior to the game.
 Matches played at Neutral Venues: No practice is allowed and the number of jacks for each team shall be shared and decided by a toss of a coin.

 4 The Competition Secretary will select greens for all matches and play is prohibited on these greens when the venue has been selected, except bona fide competitions.

 5 The game shall be played in singles only, 21 points to a game.
 The names of opposing players must be drawn.
 Competing teams to have equal leads with the jack, Captains to decide at the commencement of the match.